10 Things You Didn’t Know About Your Favorite Cocktails

 8 Manhattan

-The Manhattan Club in New York still claims ownership of the original recipe (hence the name).
-But there are whispers of a man, simply called “Black,” who invented the drink while working at the Hoffman House in New York.
-While the exact details are up for debate, all experts agree that the Manhattan originated in New York.
+The Manhattan Club in New York claims ownership of the original recipe, lending its name to the drink.
+Yet whispers persist about a mysterious bartender simply known as “Black,” who may have crafted the cocktail while working at the Hoffman House in New York City.

 7 Martini